3% school funding increase making its way to Reynolds

-DES MOINES — Iowa’s K-12 public schools would get a 3 percent increase in per-pupil state funding for the next school year under proposals from the Republican majorities in the House and Senate — larger than the increase sought by the governor but smaller than what Democrats wanted.
+DES MOINES — Iowa’s K-12 public schools would get a 3% increase in per-pupil state funding for the next school year under proposals from the Republican majorities in the House and Senate — larger than the increase sought by the governor but smaller than what Democrats wanted.

 The Iowa Senate approved the funding proposal Thursday.
-The House will consider the proposal next week; Republicans there also are supporting a 3 percent increase.
+The House will consider the proposal next week; Republicans there also are supporting a 3% increase.

-Gov. Kim Reynolds’ proposed budget, published in January, included a 2.5 percent increase in per pupil K-12 public school funding.
+Gov. Kim Reynolds’ proposed budget, published in January, included a 2.5% increase in per pupil K-12 public school funding.
 Republican legislative leaders said they have not discussed the increased funding level with Reynolds, and her office did not respond to a request for comment Thursday.

 The proposed legislation allocates $3.7 billion in general funding to Iowa’s 327 K-12 public school districts, an increase of nearly $124 million over the current year, according to an analysis by the state’s nonpartisan Legislative Services Agency.